 Yet, despite being an ingrained part of most of our daily lives, myths and misperceptions around the practice still remain.
 As it turns out, we all could use a refresher now and then on the basics of dental hygiene when it comes to brushing your teeth.

-11 Common Misunderstandings About Brushing Your Teeth
+11 Misunderstandings or Myths About Brushing Your Teeth

 In fact, that is a very common misunderstanding.
 Brushing too often may actually damage your gums and teeth through dental abrasion.
 Brush twice per day, every day.
 No more, no less.